So How's Your General Physical Preparedness?

 Each person’s base level of readiness to perform a task is different.
 And that level of readiness is what we can refer to as General Physical Preparedness or GPP.
 Your level of GPP is what determines if you can unexpectedly shovel snow for an hour, take on a hike to a mountain lake and still be able to move the next day, or lift lots of boxes to clean out the garage.
 If your GPP is very low, going up stairs can be daunting, getting the dog food out of the trunk might be impossible and raking leaves would leave you feeling wrecked for several days.
 And really, these are tasks that we should be prepared to do without too much trouble, yet I see people everyday that have this low of a GPP.
 My aim is to improve everyone's GPP so they are ready for whatever they need and want to do.

-If we were to break down a person’s capacity or GPP into 2 categories, we can start by looking at strength as one category and cardiovascular fitness or aerobic capacity as a second.
+A person’s capacity or GPP (general physical preparedness) can be placed into two categories.
+Let's start by looking at strength as one category and cardiovascular fitness or aerobic capacity as a second.
 In this article, we are going to discuss Strength.

 By definition, strength is the ability of an individual to withstand force or pressure.
 This definition is obviously a bit general and can refer to one’s strength of character or mental fortitude, and while that is important, I am talking about a person’s physical capacity to manage forces or pressure (loads).